butlin/presentations/MEDI2101 Wk 2_1 Respiratory ventilation.md

 \dot{V} = V_T \times RR
 \end{equation}

-<p class="fragment">There is not much more I can teach you about this - but it is important.<p>
+<p class="fragment">There is not much more I can teach you about this formula - but it is important.<br>More important than respiratory rate and tidal volume alone.<p>

 --